anup-moitra/md102-intune-virtual-company-lab/03-configuration-profiles/windows-device-restrictions-profile.md

 - A removable storage restriction can be configured through Intune.
 - The policy can be assigned to a pilot device group.
 - The target Windows device can receive the policy after Intune sync.
-- USB/removable storage access can be tested on the endpoint.
+- USB/removable storage access can be blocked on the endpoint.
 - Policy status can be reviewed from the Intune admin center.

 ---